-- To negotiate and develop the original Terms of Reference, Joint Job Evaluation Plan, Joint Job Evaluation Maintenance Plan. - To negotiate and develop factor weighting, banding and associated job grades.
+i) To negotiate and develop the original Terms of Reference, Joint Job Evaluation Plan, Joint Job Evaluation Maintenance Plan.

+ii) To negotiate and develop factor weighting, banding and associated job grades.

-To deal with any necessary changes to the JE plan or process on an ongoing basis.
+iii) To deal with any necessary changes or amendments to the JE plan or process on an ongoing basis as mutually agreed.